- Chief Academic Officer, University Hospitals

 Dr. Jain is widely recognized for pioneering studies establishing KLF proteins as nodal regulators of metabolism, immunity, and aging.
 He has translated this work from animals to humans and established KLFs as key pharmacologic targets for therapeutic gain.
 His work has been published in top-tier peer-reviewed journals and he has been continuously supported for 17 years through funding from the National Institutes of Health (including the Outstanding Investigator Award), American Heart Association (including the Established Investigator Award), the Paul G. Allen Frontiers Group, Leducq Foundation, and diverse philanthropic organizations.

 Dr. Jain is an elected member of the American Society for Clinical Investigation (ASCI, 2005), American Association of Physicians (AAP, 2009), and National Academy of Medicine (NAM, 2016).
 He is also recipient of numerous honors including the American Heart Association’s Honorary Russell Ross Memorial Lectureship in Vascular Biology (2012), the North American Vascular Biology Organization’s Judah Folkman Award in Vascular Biology (2015), and the SUNY Buffalo Distinguished Alumnus Award (2016).
 Dr. Jain is past President of the American Society for Clinical Investigation, one of the oldest honorific physician societies in the country.
 He is a gifted mentor with mentorship awards from Harvard Medical School and University Hospitals/Case Western Reserve University.
+Dr. Jain is also the recipient of the Case Western Reserve University's Distinguished University Professor award, the highest honor the university bestows on a member of its professoriate.

 - Cardiovascular Medicine